Jordan6794/Habits30/src/improvements.md

-- Better embording!!! (and precise that can always click How to BTN to read more)
+- Better embording!!! (and precise that can always click How to BTN to read more) : display how many steps left
+: option to take a tour / step out right from the first slide ?
+: Make it a full page and redirect rather than modal ?

 - Faire un gitrepo pour la backend ?
 - Faire un readme pour git (check zach stone and others) : https://www.makeareadme.com/